The Layoff Guide

 Claim every dependent.
 Massachusetts adds $25 per dependent per week, up to half your benefit amount.
 With multiple dependents this is real money, don't skip it.

-Massachusetts has the highest max in the nation. $1,105/week for 26 weeks = $28,730 max.
+Massachusetts has the highest max in the nation. $1,105/week for up to 30 weeks (as of April 2025, while the state unemployment trigger is active) = up to $33,150 max.
 Get every weekly payment by certifying on time and reporting accurately.

 Use UI Online on a desktop browser.
 Massachusetts's UI Online has had mobile reliability issues.
 Desktop is more stable for filing weekly certifications.